aragon/flock/docs/Proposal guide.md

 ## 3. Grant Size

-*Your estimated operating cost for successfully building the Aragon Project and the estimated ANT package that would be needed to incentivize the team's long term commitment*
+*Your estimated operating cost for successfully building the Aragon Project and the estimated ANT package that would be needed to incentivize the team's long term commitment.*

 *Regarding the ANT package please be sure to provide an amount per team member per year.*

 #### Example

-*Here is an example of initiative inspired from a past Flock application*
+*Here is an example of initiative inspired from a past Flock application.*

 > ### Estimated operating costs for Q2 and Q3 2019